yetanalytics/lrsql/doc/reactions.md

 ### Template

 The template describes the xAPI statement the reaction will produce.
 It is identical to an xAPI statement, except that object properties may be substituted with `$templatePath`.
 This is a path that points to a value in a statement matched by `conditions`, using a JSON array of xAPI statement properties.
-In the above example, the `$templatePath` points to the actor `mbox` for the actor matched by condition `a`.
+In the above example, the `$templatePath` points to the actor `mbox` for the actor matched by condition `alpha`.

 <!-- TODO: Screenshot of how to create template path/dynamic variable -->
 <!-- TODO: Screenshot of how to edit template JSON -->